techlozenge/student-frontend-angular-final/README.md

     * [MySQL](https://www.mysql.com/) - MySQL is a relational database management system based on SQL.
 The application is used for a wide range of purposes, including data warehousing, e-commerce, and logging applications.
 The most common use for mySQL however is for the purpose of a web database

 * Libraries
+    * [TypeScript](https://www.typescriptlang.org/) TypeScript is an open-source programming language developed and maintained by Microsoft.
+It is a strict syntactical superset of JavaScript, and adds optional static typing to the language.
+TypeScript is designed for development of large applications and transcompiles to JavaScript.
     * [jquery](https://jquery.com/) jQuery is a fast, small, and feature-rich JavaScript library.
     * [Node.js](https://nodejs.org/en/) Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-    * [Bootstrap 4](https://getbootstrap.com/) Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
+    * [Bootstrap](https://getbootstrap.com/) Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
         * [Bootstrap Bootply](http://upgrade-bootstrap.bootply.com/) Converts BS3 to BS4
         * [Bootstrap Select](https://silviomoreto.github.io/bootstrap-select/) utilizes Bootstrap's dropdown.js to style and bring additional functionality to standard select elements
     * [Angular DataTables](https://l-lin.github.io/angular-datatables/#/getting-started)  Angular Structural framework for dynamic web apps +  DataTables jQuery plug-in for complex HTML tables